emmajanedrews/base-template/_posts/2018-01-11-are-you-moving-to-another-organization-if-so-consider-this.md

 Well-established companies also have benefits.
 When a company has been around for a while, you can feel certain about their track record of success.

-However long a company has been in business, leadership matters. **Before moving to an organization, determine who is on the leadership team and what experience they have.**When you figure this out, you may even find common ground.
+However long a company has been in business, leadership matters. **Before moving to an organization, determine who is on the leadership team and what experience they have.&nbsp;**When you figure this out, you may even find common ground.

 Another question you should be asking is, how much revenue have they generated?
 Also, who is their biggest competitor?
 Having this information from the beginning will be greatly beneficial to you as a potential member of any organization.